One year part-time

 To access your official course details for the year you started your degree, please visit the handbook

-To complete the Graduate Certificate of Research Management, students must attain 4 credit points completed over one year of part-time study comprising of the following:
+To complete the Graduate Certificate of Research Management, students must attain 4 credit points (one year of part-time study), which must include the following:

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.